-The Oklahoma fifteen (15) day notice to cure or quit, reference § 41-132(B), provides the tenant with ten (10) days to “cure” (i.e. fix) a correctable lease violation.
-If the tenant does not remedy the violation within the 10 day period, they must vacate the unit within five (5) days (the landlord can terminate the lease agreement after 15 total days).
-If the tenant does not comply with the notice within the 15 day period, the landlord can file a “Forcible Detainer and Entry” action in the small claims court of the county where the rental property is located.
-Download Link:
+The Oklahoma fifteen (15) day notice to cure or quit provides the tenant with ten (10) days to remedy a correctable lease violation.
+If the tenant does not remedy the violation within the ten (10) day period, they must vacate the unit within five (5) days.
+The landlord can terminate the lease agreement after fifteen (15) total days.
+At the end of the fifteen (15) day notice period, the landlord can file a “Forcible Detainer and Entry” action in the small claims court of the county where the rental property is located.
+Laws – § 41-132(B) Adobe PDF

-The Oklahoma five (5) day notice to pay or quit, in accordance with § 41-131, is required to be served on a tenant who has failed to pay rent.
-The notice informs the tenant that they have five (5) days to pay the past due rent, or vacate the premises of the rental unit.
-If the tenant does not pay the rent (or move out) within the five day period, the landlord can terminate the lease agreement and then file an eviction action in court.
-How to Write Step 1 – Download the notice and print it out ( .PDF format
+The Oklahoma five (5) day notice to quit is served by a landlord on a tenant who has failed to pay the rent.
+The notice informs the tenant how much rent they owe and that they have five (5) days to pay the amount in full or vacate the premises.
+If the tenant does not pay the rent or move out within the five (5) day period, the landlord can terminate the lease agreement and file an eviction action against them in court.
+Laws – § 41-131 Adobe PDF

 How to Evict a Tenant (Process)